 We arrived in Delhi in the late evening their time and, as soon as we got outside the plane, we smelled India.
 It’s an unmistakable odor of spices, incense and pollution.
 This was our first visit to India and we had no idea what was ahead of us.
-After visa control and luggage pick-up, we emerged into a surreal world of yellow fog, a seemingly enclosed space with blurred streetlights and walking shadows.
+After a long wait for visa control and luggage pick-up, we emerged into a surreal world of yellow fog, a seemingly enclosed space with blurred streetlights and walking shadows.
 We seemed to have descended into inferno.

 We were traveling with our friends, Jean and Danièle Porta, and we got two cabs for the four of us to our hotel.
 As John and I arrived Jean was very worried that we might not end up at the same hotel.
 We climbed up three flights of stairs on a narrow, steep staircase, following a couple of strong young men who carried our luggage on their backs.
 We were asked if we wanted sheets and when we, somewhat surprised, said Yes, of course, we got one sheet for each room.
 We asked for another sheet, which seemed to surprise the man who ran the hotel and had to rummage around in a closet before he found more sheets.